KateBu/bot-1.3/readme.txt

 *Note:
 The only thing the VK bot can do is to send back your text message several times.
-So if you want to see the something else, please use the Telegram bot.
+So if you want to see something else, please use the Telegram bot.